 Align your reporting to the ESRS in Worldfavor

 Start preparing for the Corporate Sustainability Reporting Directive and mandatory European Sustainability Reporting Standards by start tracking relevant ESG data in Worldfavor.
-We got all the sustainability reporting frameworks in place, such as the SFDR, the GRI, and will naturally adopt the platform to the ESRSs requirements when they are finalized in 2023.
+We got all the sustainability reporting frameworks in place, such as the SFDR, the GRI, and will naturally adopt the platform to the ESRSs requirements when they are finalized.
 Interested in hearing more?
 One of our teammates would love to tell you more about it!

 Related blog posts you might like: